Federal Risk and Authorization Management Program (FedRAMP)

 For an overview of the steps federal agencies must take to successfully navigate FedRAMP and meet its requirements, go to Get Authorized: Agency Authorization.

 Can I use Microsoft compliance in my agency’s authorization process?

 Yes.
 You may use the certifications of Microsoft cloud services as the foundation for any program or initiative that requires an ATO from a federal government agency.
 However, you need to achieve your own authorizations for components outside these services.

 Use Microsoft Compliance Score to assess your risk

 Microsoft Compliance Score is a preview feature in the Microsoft 365 compliance center to help you understand your organization’s compliance posture and take actions to help reduce risks.
-After setting up Compliance Score, use the pre-configured FedRAMP template to help your organization meet the requirements for this regulation.
+After setting up Compliance Score, select the pre-configured FedRAMP template from the Template drop-down menu to help your organization meet the requirements for this regulation.